 Leadership that fosters inclusion and innovation in the workplace

 Good organizational leadership can be difficult to achieve.
 We all have so much going on that the ‘Inclusive Leadership Best Practices’ manual isn’t always top of mind.
 With that said, many leaders have developed habits in management and communication that over time can alienate team members and corrode their team culture.
+Companies need to leverage their leaders to create a culture that fosters inclusion and innovation on their teams.

 Here are some two rarely-practiced ways that leaders can actively avoid negative management habits and leverage Inclusive Leadership in a way that empowers team members, harnesses collective team capital and boosts innovation.